 There are no upcoming shows for this artist.

-Chicago native Greg Murphy has been a fixture on the New York City jazz scene since the 1980's, performing and recording with numerous jazz luminaries.
+Chicago native Greg Murphy has been a major contributor to the New York City jazz scene since the 1980s and he's probably best known for his twenty-two year association with John Coltrane’s multidirectional drummer, Rashied Ali.

 A jazz study grant from the National Endowment for the Arts in 1984 gave Greg the opportunity to go to New Orleans and study with the eminent pianist and jazz educator, Ellis Marsalis.
 He remained there and began recording and performing with The New Orleans Jazz Couriers, Percussion Incorporated, and his own group, The Fusicians.
 The Percussion Incorporated album, Drum Talk, (Greg’s first recording) was recorded and released in 1987.
 While living in the crescent city, Greg performed with Donald Harrison, Wynton Marsalis, and countless other great musicians.